Measurement of the dynamic charge response of materials using low-energy, momentum-resolved electron energy-loss spectroscopy (M-EELS): Why M-EELS?

-Here, we demonstrate that the dynamic charge response of a material, and hence the valence charge excitations, can be measured with meV resolution using momentum-resolved, reflection high-resolution EELS (HR-EELS), which we will refer to here as ``M-EELS".
+Here, we demonstrate that the dynamic charge response of a material, and hence the valence charge excitations, can be measured with both meV resolution and quantitative momentum control using by applying alignment techniques from x-ray and neutron scattering to reflection high-resolution EELS (HR-EELS).
+We refer to this approach as ``M-EELS".
 In this technique, a monochromatic beam of low-energy electrons (10 eV $< E <$ 200 eV) is scattered from the surface of a material in ultrahigh vacuum \cite{ibachBook}.
 The scattered electrons are detected using an electrostatic energy analyzer.
 Using aberration-corrected cylindrical optics, an energy resolution better than 0.5 meV has been achieved \cite{ibachPenultimate}.
 Historically, HR-EELS has been thought of as a surface science technique, often for studying vibrations of molecular adsorbates \cite{petrie1991}, and has not been applied widely in the field of quantum materials.
 But the information it provides should directly complement that from ARPES and STM, which are also surface techniques.

 Using HR-EELS for momentum-resolved studies of collective modes presents two challenges.
 The first is multiple-scattering.
 In the case of transmission EELS, the single-scattering approximation is often valid and the Born cross section is directly proportional to $\chi''_{\rho \rho}({\bf q},\omega)$.
 In the case of reflection EELS, strong interaction with the sample surface causes the electrons to scatter many times before reaching the detector.
 Fortunately, as shown in the early 1970's by Mills and co-workers \cite{mills1972,mills1975}, this multiple scattering problem is soluble: The amplitude for elastic scattering of low-energy electrons is much larger than that for inelastic scattering, so the surface EELS problem may be solved using the distorted wave Born approximation (DWBA) \cite{newton2002}.
-In Section IV, we will show that Mills' solution implies that reflection EELS measures the density-density correlation function of a surface, $S({\bf q},\omega)$, which is directly proportional to $\chi''_{\rho \rho}({\bf q},\omega)$ via the fluctuation-dissipation theorem.
+In Section 4, we will show that Mills' solution implies that reflection EELS measures the density-density correlation function of a surface, $S({\bf q},\omega)$, which is directly proportional to $\chi''_{\rho \rho}({\bf q},\omega)$ via the fluctuation-dissipation theorem.